Yom Kippur War: Israeli strategic response

-Around 01:00 on October 7, the 36th Ugda was activated as a divisional headquarters under Brigadier Rafael Eitan, to take direct command of the northern front.
-The 7th AB did not have this division as its original destination.
+Around 01:00 on 7 October, the 36th Division was activated as a divisional headquarters under Brigadier Rafael Eitan, to take direct command of the northern front.
+The 7th Armored Brigade did not have this division as its original destination.
 It was an elite active General Headquarters reserve, moved from the Sinai to the Golan in reaction to the Syrian build-up.
-Under the original mobilisation Plan Gir ("Chalk"), the 36th Ugda was to be expanded by the 179th Armored Brigade.
-In the evening of October 6, it was considered to send this brigade to the Sinai instead but this option was abandoned after the Syrian breakthrough.
-To speed up the relocation of 7th AB to the north, this brigade had left its tanks at Tasa, the main mobilisation complex of the Sinai, and used the stocked vehicles of the 179th AB to rebuild itself at Nafah.
+Under the original mobilisation Plan Gir ("Chalk"), the 36th Division was to be expanded by the 179th Armored Brigade.
+In the evening of 6 October, it was considered to send this brigade to the Sinai instead but this option was abandoned after the Syrian breakthrough.
+To speed up the relocation of 7th Armored Brigade to the north, this brigade had left its tanks at Tasa, the main mobilisation complex of the Sinai, and used the stocked vehicles of the 179th Armored Brigade to rebuild itself at Nafah.

-In turn, the 179th AB began to mobilise in eastern Galilee, from the mobilisation complex at the foot of the Golan Heights, using the stocked vehicles of the 164th Armoured Brigade.
-This latter brigade was earmarked for the 240th Ugda, a division to be held in reserve.
-Assuming that a sustained Syrian offensive would have led to crippling Arab tank losses, 36th Ugda and 240th Ugda were in the prewar planning intended to execute an advance in the direction of Damascus, Operation Ze'ev Aravot ("Desert Wolf").
-All remaining stocked Centurions in the north were eventually used to rebuild 7th and 188th AB in the night of October 9/10.
-The 164th AB was ultimately sent to the Sinai, to activate itself using the old 7th AB matériel.
+In turn, the 179th Armored Brigade began to mobilise in eastern Galilee, from the mobilisation complex at the foot of the Golan Heights, using the stocked vehicles of the 164th Armoured Brigade.
+This latter brigade was earmarked for the 240th Division, a division to be held in reserve.
+Assuming that a sustained Syrian offensive would have led to crippling Arab tank losses, 36th and 240th divisions were in the prewar planning intended to execute an advance in the direction of Damascus, Operation Ze'ev Aravot ("Desert Wolf").
+All remaining stocked Centurions in the north were eventually used to rebuild 7th and 188th brigades on the night of 9/10 October.
+The 164th Armored Brigade was ultimately sent to the Sinai, to activate itself using the old 7th Armored Brigade matériel.

-The 679th Armored Brigade was intended to join the 240th Ugda and ordered to mobilise at noon October 6.
+The 679th Armored Brigade was intended to join the 240th Division and ordered to mobilise at noon 6 October.
 Reservists of both brigades arriving at the Galilee army depots were quickly assigned to tanks and sent to the front, without waiting for the crews they trained with to arrive, machine guns to be installed, or the tank guns to be calibrated, a time-consuming process known as bore-sighting.
-Elements of such larger units were during October 7 fed into the battle piece-meal.
+Elements of such larger units were during 7 October fed into the battle piece-meal.